Welcome to today's edition of the Rush 24-7 podcast.

 They believe this.

-And he's talking about the greatness of these dream kids and how we need them.
+So here's Obama at Worcester Tech, and he's talking about the greatness of these dream kids and how we need them.

-Oh, our success depends on these dream kids coming to America and being successful, because they're special kids.
+Oh, our success depends on these dream kids coming to America and being successful because they're special kids.

 They are really special kids.